DorianJov/head-md-time-in-time-out/process/README.md

 ## What if ?

+Snail effect: Long wait but surprinsing to receive.

 Informations takes longer to arrive ? if all messages/mails had a delay.
 Like if someone had to get to your position to talk to you.

 Having a postman that manages all the messages/mails and deliver it to you once a day ?